uhm-coe/authorizer/readme.txt

 == Changelog ==

+* 2.6.22 =
+* Fix for regression showing certain private posts.
+Props @InvisibleMass for finding the bug!
+* Fix for users without the php-mbstring extension installed.
+* Update jQuery multi-select plugin from 0.9.8 to 0.9.12.
+* Fix for bug in syncing user roles during login.
+Props @dsusco for the pull request!

 = 2.6.21 =
 * Fix broken logins caused by regression on previous fix for multivalued email attribute